August 18, 2026

 - Auto-grant delegation: Starting your first interactive chat with an agent automatically grants a delegation so the agent can act on your behalf.

-- Identity Forward for Deploy: Deployed MCP servers can now receive the authenticated caller’s identity via
+- Identity Forward: Any HTTP-based MCP connector (Streaming HTTP or SSE) can now receive the authenticated caller’s identity via

 - New catalog connectors: Pinpoint ATS, Clay, and pganalyze are now available in the connector catalog.